 Child Care Subsidy Eligibility

-Some basic requirements must be satisfied for an individual to be eligible to receive Child Care Subsidy for a child.
+Some basic requirements must be satisfied for an individual to be eligible to receive CCS for a child.
 These include:

-- the age of the child (must be aged 13 or under and not attending secondary school, except in certain circumstances where an individual may be eligible for a child who does not meet this criteria, such as children with a disability or medical condition in certain circumstances)
+- the child must be aged 13 or under and not attending secondary school, except in certain circumstances where an individual may be eligible for a child who does not meet this criteria, such as children with a disability or medical condition in certain circumstances

-- the individual, or their partner, meeting the residency requirements listed in the legislation.
+- the individual, or their partner, must meet the residency requirements

-In addition, to be eligible for Child Care Subsidy the individual must be liable to pay for care provided, the care must be delivered in Australia by an approved child care provider, and not be part of a compulsory education program.
+In addition, to be eligible for CCS the individual must be liable to pay for care provided, the care must be delivered in Australia by an approved child care provider, and not be part of a compulsory education program.

 Child Care Subsidy entitlement

-There are three factors that determine a family's level of Child Care Subsidy.
+There are three factors that determine a family's level of CCS.
 These are:

 - Combined annual family income